Sleep Apnea Awareness Month

 Why Early Detection Matters

-Early intervention can prevent chronic sleep issues from developing into larger problems in adulthood.
+Early intervention can prevent chronic sleep issues from developing into larger problems.
 Children with untreated airway restrictions may experience:

 - Poor sleep quality and morning fatigue